h0ssimo/h0ssimo.github.io/_posts/articles/2019-02-16-tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 * If you're sculpting, the procedure is the same.
 Since you're doing it by hand, you have to pay more attention to the relationship of the hair chunks.
 Also, it's easy to find yourself wasting your time on details too soon!
 Just... stay focused!

 <img src="/images/Tutorials/Tips_And_Tricks/Tips_and_Tricks_on_Grooming_Sculpting_Hair/hair_secondary_shapes.jpg" alt="hair_secondary_shapes" class="narrowResponsive">
-_There will be a lot of back-and-forth process when sculpting hair._
+_There will be a lot of back-and-forth process when sculpting hair.
+By Henning Sanden_

 <img src="/images/Tutorials/Tips_And_Tricks/Tips_and_Tricks_on_Grooming_Sculpting_Hair/hair_secondary_shapes_trick.jpg" alt="hair_secondary_shapes_trick" class="narrowResponsive">
-_It just works!_
+_It just works!
+By Henning Sanden_

 ##### Tertiary Details